 Guest Rows and Youth Rowing

 Guests are welcomed, but only under approved and supervised conditions.
-The CRC Membership Coordinator must be contacted before a guest visit will be permitted.
-All guest rowers will be asked to sign a CRC release of liability waiver.
+The CRC Membership Coordinator or Team Captains must be contacted before a guest visit will be permitted (see Contacts page).
+All guest rowers will be asked to complete and sign a CRC release of liability waiver form.
 There are two types of guest visits: